CodeVu-Stage2Cohort4/fundamentals-of-computer-programming-book/chapters/Chapter 16. Lists, Linked-Lists and Dictionaries/README.md

 We can differentiate several groups of data structures:

-- **Linear** – these include lists, stacks and queues
+- **Linear** – these include lists, stacks, and queues
-- **Tree-like** – different types of trees like binary trees, B-trees and balanced trees
+- **Tree-like** – different types of trees like binary trees, B-trees, and balanced trees
 - **Dictionaries** – key-value pairs organized in hash tables
 - **Sets** – unordered bunches of unique elements
 - **Others** – multi-sets, bags, multi-bags, priority queues, graphs, ...

-In this chapter we are going to explore the **linear (list-like) data structures,** and in the next several chapters we are going to pay attention to more complicated data structures.
+In this chapter, we are going to explore the **linear (list-like) data structures,** and in the next several chapters we are going to pay attention to more complicated data structures.

 **Mastering basic data structures in programming is essential,** as without them we could not program efficiently.
-They, together with algorithms, are in the basis of programming and in the next several chapters we are going to get familiar with them.
+They, together with algorithms, are the basis of programming and in the next several chapters we are going to get familiar with them.

 ## List Data Structures

-Most commonly used data structures are the **linear (list) data structures.** They are an abstraction of all kinds of rows, sequences, series and others from the real world.
+The most commonly used data structures are the **linear (list) data structures.** They are an abstraction of all kinds of rows, sequences, series, and others from the real world.

 ### List

 We could imagine the **list** as an **ordered sequence (line) of elements.** Let’s take as an example purchases from a shop.
-In the list we can read each of the elements (the purchases), as well as add new purchases in it.
+In the list, we can read each of the elements (the purchases), as well as add new purchases in it.
 We can also remove (erase) purchases or shuffle them.

 ### Abstract Data Structure "List"